pioneers/runtime/executor/README.md

 ### Steps:
 First, ensure that for whatever `python3.x` version you are using, there is a corresponding command line tool `python3.x-config`.
 On Linux, this can be installed by doing `sudo apt install python3.x-dev` with the `x` appropriately substituted with your version number.
 Then in the Makefile, change the `py` flag under the comment with the version of Python you are using.

-To make the `studentapi`, do `make studentapi` which uses `setup.py` file to compile the Cython extensions into C extensions and then into an executable file that can be imported in Python with `import studentapi`.
+To make the `studentapi`, do `make studentapi` which uses the `setup.py` file to compile the Cython extensions into C extensions and then into an executable file that can be imported in Python with `import studentapi`.

 To make the executor, do `make executor` which uses `gcc` to compile the C code to an executable.